Skip to main content

 What Should I do if my Roommate/Suitemate Tests Positive for COVID-19?

-If your roommate or other close contact tests positive and you do not have symptoms, you are not required to isolate.
-Instead, it is recommended that you take a rapid test 3-5 days after your exposure, monitor for symptoms, and wear a mask around others.
-If you become symptomatic, it is recommended that you isolate inside your room and test yourself for COVID-19.
+If your roommate or other close contact tests positive, it is recommended that you monitor for symptoms and wear a mask around others.
+If you become symptomatic, it is recommended that you test yourself for COVID-19.

 There are no isolation housing spaces or isolation housing options available on-campus.
-If you prefer not to stay in your room while your roommate is isolated, you can stay with local friends or relatives.
-There are also some off-campus options available at nearby hotels but there is a cost associated with this option.
+If you prefer not to stay in your room while your roommate is sick, you can stay with local friends or relatives.

 COVID-19 Safety Tips